SheDoesWords

 First of all, you are smart.
 Second of all, there is little more terrifying than public speaking, so cut yourself some slack.

 Mags is so glad someone asked this!
 Granted, Mags is that someone, but still awfully glad.
 Mags's favorite movie is 1937's Stage Door, starring one of the most significant collections of actresses ever to share the screen.
-Nominated for Best Picture and directed by Gregory La Cava, the film stars Katharine Hepburn, Ginger Rogers, Lucille Ball, Eve Arden, Andrea Leeds, Constance Collier, and a 14-year-old Ann Miller, who lied to RKO about her age so she could become a contract player with the studio, and at 14 holds her own in dance numbers with Ginger Rogers.
+Nominated for Best Picture and directed by Gregory La Cava, the film stars Katharine Hepburn, Ginger Rogers, Lucille Ball, Eve Arden, Andrea Leeds, Constance Collier, and a 14-year-old Ann Miller, who lied to RKO about her age so she could become a contract player with the studio.
 It's fast, it's witty, and ahead of its time.

 In recent years, it's become acceptable in certain communications and styles to just use the possessive apostrophe, but APA style still suggests the above format.
 We do words, even when the rules are weird, and we're happy to break them when it makes more sense for your audience.

-Then we've got answers friend!
-You can either fill out our contact form, or send us an email directly at mags@shedoeswords.com.
+Then we've got answers.
+E-mail me directly at mags@shedoeswords.com.
 No question too big or small.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.